Case Study · Anonymized profile

 What this engagement did not include.

-No legal services, no tax structuring, no immigration or visa work, no banking introductions, no regulatory licensing or 510(k) submission preparation, no fiduciary services, no IP filing, no contract drafting, no M&A advisory.
+No legal services, no tax structuring, no immigration or visa work, no banking introductions, no regulatory licensing or 510(k) submission preparation, no fiduciary services, no IP filing, no contract drafting, no M&A transaction work.
 FDA submission was carried by the in-house regulatory affairs lead and a US FDA submission specialist.
 Legal and tax structuring was carried by Swiss counsel, German counsel, and US counsel in parallel.

 Common questions on this profile.